oakes/odoyle-rules/README.md

 ```

 The `{:then false}` option tells O'Doyle to not run the `:then` block if that tuple is updated.
 If you don't include it, you'll get a StackOverflowException because the rule will cause itself to fire in an infinite loop.
 If all tuples in the `:what` block have `{:then false}`, it will never fire.

-Another way to avoid infinite loops is to not include the data you're modifying in your `:what` block at all.
-Instead, you could retrieve it by querying from your `:then` block with `(o/query-all o/*session* ::get-player)` and pulling out the data you want.

 ## Conditions